tanaylab/metacells/README.rst

     levels of the marker genes.
 In version 0.8 this was based on picking (some of) the selected genes.

     This view is good for quality control.
-If it forces "unrelated" cell types together, this might mean that more genes should be made lateral or marked as noisy (or even excluded).
-Or maybe the data contains a metacell of doublets, or a metacell mixing cells from different types, if too many genes were marked as lateral or noisy (it takes very few of these "connector" metacells to mess UMAP up).
+If it forces "unrelated" cell types together, this might mean that more genes should be made lateral or marked as noisy (or even excluded); or maybe the data contains a metacell of doublets; or metacells mixing cells from different types, if too many genes were marked as lateral or noisy.
+It takes a surprising small number of such doublet/mixture metacells to mess up the UMAP projection.

     Also, one shouldn't read too much from the 2D layout, as by definition it can't express the "true" structure of the data.
-Looking at specific gene-gene plots gives much more robust insight into the actual differences between the metacell types.
+Looking at specific gene-gene plots gives much more robust insight into the actual differences between the metacell types, identify doublets, etc.

 ``u``, ``v``, ``w`` per metacell (computed by ``compute_umap_by_markers`` with ``dimentions=3``)
     These are computed similar to ``x`` and ``y``, but project the metacells to a 3D space.
-One way to kickstart analysis of brand-new metacells data is to use K-means to group them into some number of clusters (which wouldn't map exactly to "types" but would be a start).
-To give a reasonable initial color to each such cluster, we project the metacells to a 3D space and (using the ``chameleon`` R package) map that to RGB, so that "similar" colors are given to "similar" clusters.
-Using a 3D space allows the projection to better capture the "true" structure of the data, but of course it is still only an approximation.
+One way to kickstart analysis of brand-new metacells data is to use K-means to group them into some number of clusters (which wouldn't map exactly to "types", but would be a start).
+To give a reasonable initial color to each such cluster, we project the metacells to a 3D space (using the ``chameleon`` R package), and map that to colors, so that "similar" colors are given to "similar" clusters.
+Using a 3D space allows the projection to better capture the "true" structure of the data (and maps nicely to the 3D LAB color space), but of course it is still only an approximation.

 Metacells Projection
 ....................